vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-aws-secret-manager-and-securing-secrets.md

 Now your secrets are no longer sitting on your laptop — they’re stored securely in AWS Secrets Manager and accessed safely by your EC2 instances using IAM roles.
 This setup keeps your infrastructure cleaner, safer, and easier to manage as your team and stack grow.

 From here, you can build on this foundation with things like secret rotation or using secrets in containers.
 But for now, you’ve made a solid move toward a more secure and scalable setup.

+So what is next?
+I suggest we solidify this EC-2 web server infrastructure by starting to use terraform modules: [Provisioning EC2 Instances with Terraform Modules – Best Practices Guide](https://www.viktorvasylkovskyi.com/posts/terraform-modularizing)